DUKE GEOLOGICAL LABORATORY

 The Queens Tunnel Complex - a Granulite Facies Orthogneiss Terrane Exposed in NYC Water Tunnel #3

 Having spent the better part of three years working on the geologic mapping and analysis of the Queens Tunnel, our very own Dr. Merguerian of Hofstra University has coauthored a paper with Drs.
 Pamela and Patrick Brock from Queens College about the anomalous bedrock formation found in the tunnel.
 Based on detailed mapping by CM and joint analysis with the Brocks, they have recognized that the tunnel exposes predominately complexly deformed crystalline rocks of great age, hardness, and high metamorphic grade.
 Twice the age of the Hartland bedrock series that was anticipated in the subsurface of western Queens as based on existing maps, surface mapping in adjacent areas, and projections from exposed rock in the vicinity, granulite facies Fordham Gneiss is now recognized in the subsurface of western Queens.
 Their joint paper entitled "The Queens Tunnel Complex - a granulite facies orthogneiss terrane exposed in NYC Water Tunnel #3" was presented by Charles Merguerian at a special theme session at the 2001 Annual Meeting of the Geological Society of America.
-Their abstract can be found here.
+Their joint abstract can be found here.

 21 April 2001